3 Key Criteria on Choosing your Business Chinese Trainer

 1) Certifications & Qualifications

 When it comes to learning a language as an adult, not anybody from China can teach you, especially business Chinese.
-You need a professional adult educator who is trained in adult education.
+You need a professional adult educator who is trained in not just adult education but also translation and interpretation.

 Professional adult educators need to be certified in training, facilitation and assessment.
-Business Chinese Language trainers have to possess relevant business background in the relevant topic
+Business Chinese Language trainers have to possess relevant business background in the relevant topics.

 In Singapore, corporate adult trainers need to be ACTA certified.
 The WSQ Advanced Certificate in Training and Assessment (ACTA) is a competency-based certification.
 ACTA certified trainers are professional in their training methodology.